Tilings of the Sphere by Congruent Pentagons I: Neighborhood Tiling

+\begin{theorem} If an edge-to-edge spherical tiling by congruent pentagons has a $3^5$-tile and the pentagon has edge length combination $a^3bc$, with $a,b,c$ distinct, then the number of tiles is $f=12$. \end{theorem}

-Up to symmetry, we may assume that the edges of $P_1$ are given by the right of Figure \ref{angle2a2bc}.
+\begin{proof} By Proposition \ref{edge_combo} (also see \cite[Proposition 7]{gsy}), the edge lengths of the pentagon are arranged as the third of Figure \ref{edges1}.
+Up to symmetry, we may assume that the edges of $P_1$ is given by the third of Figure \ref{2a2bc_3abc}, and with all angles as indicated.
 Since each tile has only one $b$-edge and one $c$-edge, the edge shared by $P_2,P_3$ must be $a$.
-This determines all the edges of $P_2,P_3$.
-Then we may further determine all the edges of $P_4,P_6$.
-Denote the unique $bc$-angle, $ab$-angle, $ac$-angle by $\alpha,\beta,\gamma$.
-Moreover, denote the $a^2$-angle adjacent to $\beta$ by $\phi_1$, and denote the $a^2$-angle adjacent to $\gamma$ by $\phi_2$.
-Then we get all the indicated angles on the right of Figure \ref{angle2a2bc}.
-The angle sums at three vertices give
+This determines (all edges and angles of) $P_2,P_3$.
+Then we may further determine $P_4,P_6$.